-Depending on your location on the Earth's surface, the spacecraft's position in orbit and the time of day, you may be able to see either the International Space Station (ISS) as it orbits about 240 statute miles above the planet.
-A spacecraft will be seen as a steady -- not blinking -- white pinpoint of light moving slowly across the sky.
+Depending on your location on the Earth's surface, a spacecraft's position in orbit and the time of day, you may be able to see the International Space Station (ISS) or visiting vehicles as they orbit about 240 statute miles above the planet.
+The space station looks like a fast-moving plane in the sky, but it will be seen as a steady – not blinking – white pinpoint of light.
+Typically it will be the brightest object in the night sky (except for the Moon).
+It is bright enough that it can even be seen from the middle of a city!

 Interpreting the Data